 - Prior to incorporation, an application must be made to issue shares as per the COBO Legislation.
 If any securities are offered to the public, it is also necessary to file a prospectus with the Jersey Registrar of Companies;

-- Healy Consultants encourages our Clients’ incorporate a PLC instead of an LLC, it looks better to global customers and suppliers and banks.
-The PLC can engage in all commercial activities, including i) international trading of goods and services; ii) the acquisition of investments and financing and iii) the administration of real estate.
-A Jersey PLC is formed in the same way as an LLC.
+- Best uses for a Jersey public limited company: Healy Consultants Group PLC encourages our Clients to incorporate a PLC instead of an LLC as such entity looks better to global customers, suppliers and banks.
+A PLC can engage in all commercial activities, including i) international trading of goods and services; ii) acquisition of investments and financing, and iii) administration of real estate.

 The Jersey branch office

-- Foreign companies can do business in Jersey under their business name via a local branch office.
-Because branches are not considered as separate legal entities, their parent company will be subject to unlimited liability for losses incurred by the Jersey branch;
+- Foreign company can do business in Jersey under its business name via a local branch office.
+Because branches are not considered as separate legal entities, their parent companies will be subject to unlimited liability for losses incurred by the Jersey branches;

 The Jersey representative office